Is it legal to trap and relocate prairie dogs to other locations?

 Prior to approving an application, CPW will review and consider both the potential biological and social impacts of the proposed relocation.

-Applicants must read, sign, and submit two copies of the permit "Special Conditions" with the application.
-Special conditions for this permit are fairly detailed, and require compliance with and consideration of a number of human health and wildlife handling guidelines.
+Applicants must read and sign the “Risk Acknowledgement” (Application Part 2) with the application.
+Zoonotic Disease Management and Human Health Risks for this permit are fairly detailed, and require compliance with and consideration of a number of human health and wildlife handling guidelines.

 Does it cost anything to apply?

-Yes, a $40 permit fee for prairie dog relocation permits.
-The fee is for the issuance of a permit, not for the processing of an application.
-Similar to other special licensing applications, it is most efficient if an applicant submits their application with a check for $40 made payable to Colorado Parks and Wildlife attached to the application.
+It does not cost anything to apply but there is a $40 permit fee for prairie dog relocation permits.
+It is most efficient if an applicant submits their application with a check for $40 made payable to Colorado Parks and Wildlife attached to the application.
 If an applicant submits an application with the $40 check and the permit is not issued then the $40 check will be returned.

 Generally, local prairie dog colonies pose little or no real risk to human health.
 Plague can be transmitted through a type of flea that carries the disease.
 These fleas are fairly species specific, meaning they will tend to stay close to their "host species," in this case, prairie dogs and other rodents.
 Domestic dogs and cats, however, that are allowed to run loose in a prairie dog colony, can attract fleas, and could potentially acquire the disease; precautions should be taken.
-CPW permit conditions have been reviewed and approved by the Colorado Department of Public Health and Environment, and no relocation activity would be permitted in cases in which local health departments express concerns about risk to human health.
+No relocation activity will be permitted in cases in which local health departments express concerns about risk to human health.

 Are prairie dogs endangered?